workshopper/how-to-markdown/exercises/tables/en.md

 There are a few important things here:

 * There must be at least 3 dashes separating each header cell.
+Colons to align columns count as dashes.
 * The outer pipes (`|`) are optional.
 * You can use inline Markdown in cells.